The Day Mars Invaded Earth: Reception

-The Day Mars Invaded Earth was reviewed by Howard Thompson in The New York Times: "This pallid, pint-sized exercise starts out with a scientist and his little family vacationing on a huge California estate after he has supervised a rocket landing on Mars.
+Howard Thompson in The New York Times wrote: "This pallid, pint-sized exercise starts out with a scientist and his little family vacationing on a huge California estate after he has supervised a rocket landing on Mars.
 At least, we're told he has.
 Then the family begins seeing spots and double images, to spook music.
 This took 40 minutes, before one viewer came back to earth, retreating.
 The picture also traditionally wastes one of Hollywood's low-budget queens, the gifted Marie Windsor".